 Are you serving relevant content?

-With digital publishing has come an increasingly fragmented audience and a tsunami of content; over 144,000 hours of video is uploaded to Youtube every day, just one of the many publishing channels on offer.
+With digital publishing has come an increasingly fragmented audience and a tsunami of content; over 400 hours of video are uploaded to YouTube every minute, just one of the many publishing channels on offer.

 So how do you stand out from the crowd?